 Detroit Jazz Fest (free every Labor Day weekend)

-Movement (dance/electronic music), Detroit, Memorial Day weekend over 2 years agoAnswered by Carol via WorldNomads.com
+Movement (dance/electronic music), Detroit, Memorial Day weekend about 3 years agoAnswered by Carol via WorldNomads.com

 Zozobra is kind of the original Burning Man that is held in Santa Fe, New Mexico every year.
 A fun, unique cultural event that used to scare the S*@% out of me as a kid.

 Bumbershoot is a great 3 day music and comedy festival held directly under the Space Needle in Seattle.
 The lineup ranges from small indie acts to some pretty big names.

-And, I am a sucker for good old fashioned Fairs... the California State Fair in Sacramento is always a good time with lots of entertainment and fried food on a stick. over 2 years ago
+And, I am a sucker for good old fashioned Fairs... the California State Fair in Sacramento is always a good time with lots of entertainment and fried food on a stick. about 3 years ago